What is PDR? Paintless Dent Repair vs. Traditional Repair

 PAINT & RESALE VALUE

-PDR: Preserves the original factory paint, which helps resale value.
+PDR: Keeps the original factory paint intact, which can be better for resale value.

-Traditional Repair: Involves repainting, which may reduce resale if the finish doesn’t match perfectly.
+Traditional Repair: Involves repainting, which may lower resale value if the finish doesn’t match the rest of the car.

 ENVIRONMENTAL IMPACT

-Traditional Repair: Uses paints, solvents, and fillers which are less eco-friendly.
+Traditional Repair: Uses paints, solvents, and filler which can be less eco-friendly.

 DURABILITY

-PDR: Keeps the panel as close to factory condition as possible.
+PDR: Leaves the panel as close to factory condition as possible.

-Traditional Repair: Filler can crack over time, and paint may fade differently than the rest of the car.
+Traditional Repair: Filler may crack over time, and paint may fade differently than the rest of the car.

 When to Choose PDR